-- The most famous of the Nazca drawings are The Hummingbird, The Condor, The Heron, The Astronaut, The Spider, The Pelican, the Dog, The Hands and the Monkey.
+- The most famous Nazca drawings are The Hummingbird, The Condor, The Heron, The Astronaut, The Spider, The Pelican, the Dog, The Hands, and the Monkey.

-- The rapid change in weather conditions are round the world could cause extreme damage to the Nazca lines as only a small amount of water is needed for the Nazca lines to be washed away.
+- The rapid change in weather conditions around the world could cause extreme damage to the Nazca lines as only a small amount of water is needed for the Nazca lines to be washed away.

 - According to research from a University in the USA, the lines have an electric conductivity 8000 times higher than the desert next to them.

-- The region around the lines is mineral rich environment where Nitrates have been found in abundant quantities.
+- The region around the lines is a mineral-rich environment where Nitrates have been found in abundant quantities.